rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 50   null:null:FilterConfigSource
 40   null:ServletContextConfigSource
 ````
-Yes, Wildfly does adhear to that rule.
+Great, that's true.
 There is a PropertiesConfigSource for
 both childJar's META-INF/microprofile-config.properties and microprofile-config-three's
 META-INF/microprofile-config.properties file.